 CBCSA, the Black Student Assembly and almost 50 black student organizations partner to offer a variety of informative academic and personal development programs, social activities and cultural events.
 These programs and events promote academic excellence and encourage unity among students, staff, faculty and the surrounding USC community.
 CBCSA provides many opportunities for students to become leaders both on and off campus.
 It continues to make a difference by exploring the diverse spectrum of our cultural community and encouraging students to do the same.

-The Office of International Services (OIS), located in the Student Union Building, Room 300, assists more than 7,000 non-immigrant students, scholars, faculty and staff associated with USC in achieving their educational, professional and personal objectives.
-In addition, academic departments and research units receive assistance from OIS in completing the immigration formalities for hiring foreign nationals for both short-term and career appointments.
+The Office of International Services (OIS), located in the Student Union Building, Room 300, assists more than 8,000 non-immigrant students and scholars in achieving their educational, professional and personal objectives.
 OIS recognizes the many benefits of international educational exchange, and promotes these benefits both within the university and throughout the local community.
 On campus, OIS aims to provide opportunities for interaction among international and domestic students, scholars, faculty and staff through programs and activities with an international and intercultural focus.

 These programs include: